 You can also seek damages for non-economic loss, such as pain and suffering, loss of consortium, mental anguish, and emotional distress.

 When you or a loved one are harmed in a bicycle accident in the Reno area, let us help.
+We also serve clients in Lake Tahoe, Sparks, and Carson City.
 We have the resources and experience to advise you, conduct an investigation if necessary, negotiate with insurance companies, and fight to see that justice is done.
 The first consultation is always free.